dotnet/dotnet-docker/samples/dotnetapp/push-image-to-acr.md

 Update the path locations, registry, and user names to the ones you are using.

-Now pull and run the image:
+Now pull and run the image (the first command isn't strictly necessary):

 ```console
 docker pull richlander.azurecr.io/dotnetapp